United States House of Representatives: Elections

-Elections for representatives are held in every even-numbered year, on Election Day the first Tuesday after the first Monday in November.
+Elections for representatives are held in every even-numbered year, on Election Day, the first Tuesday after the first Monday in November.
 Pursuant to the Uniform Congressional District Act, representatives must be elected from single-member districts.
-After a census is taken (in a year ending in 0), the year ending in 2 is the first year in which elections for U.S. House districts are based on that census (with the Congress based on those districts starting its term on the following January 3).
+After a census is taken (in a year ending in 0), the first year ending in 2 is the first year in which elections for U.S. House districts are based on that census.
+The Congress based on those districts starts its term on the following January 3.

 As there is no legislation at the federal level mandating one particular system for elections to the House, systems are set at the state level.
-As of 2022, first-past-the-post or plurality voting is used in 46 states, electing 412 representatives, ranked-choice or instant-runoff voting in two states (Alaska and Maine), electing 3 representatives, and two-round system in two states (Georgia and Louisiana), electing 20 representatives.
+As of 2022, first-past-the-post or plurality voting is used in 46 states, electing 412 representatives.
+Ranked-choice or instant-runoff voting is in two states, Alaska and Maine, electing 3 representatives.
+Two-round system are in two states, Georgia and Louisiana, electing 20 representatives.
 Elected representatives serve a two-year term, with no term limit.

 In most states, major party candidates for each district are nominated in partisan primary elections, typically held in spring to late summer.
 In some states, the Republican and Democratic parties choose their candidates for each district in their political conventions in spring or early summer, which often use unanimous voice votes to reflect either confidence in the incumbent or the result of bargaining in earlier private discussions.
 Exceptions can result in so-called floor fights—convention votes by delegates, with outcomes that can be hard to predict.

 Especially if a convention is closely divided, a losing candidate may contend further by meeting the conditions for a primary election.
 The courts generally do not consider ballot access rules for independent and third party candidates to be additional qualifications for holding office and no federal statutes regulate ballot access.
-As a result, the process to gain ballot access varies greatly from state to state, and in the case of a third party in the United States may be affected by results of previous years' elections.
+As a result, the process to gain ballot access varies greatly from state to state, and may depend on a party's performance in previous years' elections; this typically only affects third parties.